 I lifted the glass to my mouth and took a cautious sip.
 It was indeed water and quite refreshing.

-“Yes.”
-Helen answered.
-“This is just your Viewing Room, but there is more.
+“Yes,” Helen answered.
+“This is just your Viewing and Observation Room, but there is more.
 Would you like to see the rest of your living spaces?”

 And as she spoke, a doorway sled apart, from a wall a few feet from me that opened out to a larger brighter corridor.
 I rose curiously from the chair and started carefully walking slowly towards the doorway.
-I stopped briefly and looked back at the Earth one last time through the contoured glass viewer, wondering if this could be the last time I might ever see my home again and then walked out past the door into the open corridor ahead.
+I stopped briefly and looked back at the Earth one last time through the contoured glass window, wondering if this could be the last time I might ever see my home again and then decided to walk out past the door into the open corridor ahead.

 I was completely amazed at what I beheld.
 It looked like a small suburban neighborhood had been constructed here to simulate a city on Earth.
 There were shops and restaurants, trees and flowers, parks, streetlamps, cobbled roads and even birds and butterflies flying about in the open blue sky.

-“Ohh…!”
-I exclaimed with surprise.
+“Ohh…my... goodness!”
+I exclaimed slowly with surprise.
 “This… is unbelievable.”
 It was as if everything I ever loved in life was recreated right in front of me.

-“All your favorite restaurants and shops are here.”
-Helen commented.
+“All your favorite restaurants and shops are here,” Helen commented.
 “And your favorite movie theaters.
-That full state of the art exercise facility in Wisconsin that you loved so much, Lake Como for boating and jet skiing, that Japanese botanical garden you enjoyed, Santa Ana’s jogging trails, and a five-bedroom, three bath colonial home, complete with a fitness room and an indoor pool, just like you always wanted.”
-She said.
+That full state of the art exercise facility in Wisconsin that you loved so much, Lake Como for boating and jet skiing, that Japanese botanical garden you enjoyed, Santa Ana’s jogging trails, and a five-bedroom, three bath colonial home, complete with a fitness room and an indoor pool, just like you always wanted,” Helen said.
 “It is right down this street off Main and Orchard Avenue.”
 I was flabbergasted.
 I could not believe what all was here and how much detail was placed into it.

 “Helen, how do you know so much about me… what I like?”
-I asked still astonished.
+I asked still astonished and weary.